-Individuals should be aware that the college may have a legal obligation to issue a timely warning to the campus community when incidents reported to them pose a substantial threat of bodily harm or danger to members of the campus community.
-Details of this warning can be found on our student life website.
+Individuals should be aware that Hesston College may have a legal obligation to issue a timely warning to the campus community when incidents reported to them pose a serious or continuing threat to members of the campus community.
+Details of this warning can be found on the Student Life website.